 The Exorcist (1973)

 If you have somehow managed to escape viewing this film… what in the Hell are you waiting for?!
+It was a phenomena that caused a sensation upon release.
 It scalded the brains of, and traumatized, many a cinema-goer in the early 70’s, and has challenged people’s ideas regarding the existence of an actual Devil or power of absolute evil ever since.
-It has also caused many a Christian believer to excoriate any occult paraphernalia, such as Ouija boards or Tarot cards, as “gateway drugs” to Satanism and eternal damnation.
+It has also caused many a Christian believer to excoriate any occult paraphernalia, such as Ouija boards or Tarot cards, as gateways to Satanism, possession and eternal damnation.
 Certain Scenes scared and disturbed people more than any film ever had before – causing physical reactions like increased heart rate, shaking and nausea – and people leaving the theater.
 The Exorcist is often imitated, but hardly ever surpassed, in Satanic Cinema.

 The Evil One expresses a palpable presence in The Exorcist.